 Yes, usually.
 If you and a friend wish to room together, you should both indicate this on your housing application.
 The residence halls administration will try to accommodate your preference.
 If you don’t have a roommate in mind, let the residence halls administration know about your interests and lifestyle so that they can select a suitable roommate.

-What is the difference between Standard and High Standard Rooms, Small, Medium and Large Apartments in Dorm B?
+What is the difference between Standard and High Standard Rooms, Small and Large Apartments in Dorm B?

-Standard Room: A fully furnished (28 m2) bedroom for two, with its own bathroom and balcony, housing 2 students sharing the floor kitchen (Common Room).
+Standard Room: A fully furnished (28 m2) bedroom maximum for two, with its own bathroom and balcony, housing 1 or 2 students sharing the floor kitchen (Common Room).
 It also contains a LED TV and a refrigerator.

-High Standard Room: A fully furnished (35 m2) bedroom for two, with its own bathroom, housing 2 students sharing the floor kitchen (Common Room).
+High Standard Room: A fully furnished (35 m2) bedroom maximum for two, with its own bathroom, housing 1 or 2 students sharing the floor kitchen (Common Room).
 It also contains an LCD and a refrigerator.

 Small Apartment: A two-bedroom apartment (84m2) housing 2 to 4 students.
 Each apartment consists of two Standard rooms, with a shared living room and a fully equipped kitchenette.